 People who decide to stop using a drug like cocaine are often motivated by the consequences of drug use, including legal troubles, financial strain, and health problems.
 With cocaine, health-related consequences can be severe and even deadly, especially with long-term abuse of the drug.

 If you have become addicted to cocaine, it may be difficult to imagine giving it up and living life without it.
 Learning about the health-related problems that come with ongoing cocaine use may drive you to seek treatment and begin your journey toward recovery.
+Learn more about why cocaine is bad for your health in more ways than one.

-Cocaine’s Mental Health Effects
+The Negative Mental Health Effects of Cocaine

 When cocaine enters the brain and bloodstream, it triggers a series of chemical reactions that create a sense of euphoria.
 The circuits that normally regulate feelings of pleasure are overloaded, and the signals they normally send are amplified.